maxwangsongyuan/aws-cdk-project/README.md

 3. Replace with your SES-verified email and destination email.
 Go to AWS console, go to SES service, on the left panel, click on identities under Configuration, and create a new identity
 ![Screenshot 2024-08-11 at 2 29 36 PM](https://github.com/user-attachments/assets/661acd57-cd8f-44b0-beb2-561307da2764)

+Note: This is currently automatically deployed to 2 regions: us-west-2.
+You can uncomment the deploy.yaml to deploy to more prod stages/regions

+---

 ## How to get started:
 * `aws configure`   set up aws account connection -> in ChatGPT, search "how to set up aws configure" . if you don't have the AWS Access Key ID and Secret Access Key, search "AWS Access Key ID and Secret Access Key"